writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 * Nina Vyedin - Hacking the English Language
 * Siobhan McKeown - Writing for Your Other Half
 * R. N. Homer Christensen - Flow: A Permaculture Approach to Documentation Projects
+* Ali Spivak - Communities are Awesome
+* Amalia Hawkins - Ignorance Is Strength: Writing Documentation By Learning As You Go
+* Scot Marvin - Wabi-Sabi Writing
+* Britta Gustafson - Strategies to Fight Documentation Inertia
+* Brian Troutwine - Instrumentation as Living Documentation: Teaching Humans About Complex Systems
+* Christina Elmore - Death by Documentation
+* Christopher Kelleher - Make Music Not Noise
+* Drew Jaynes - Putting the (docs) Cart Before the (standards) Horse
+* Heidi Waterson - The New Sheriff in Town: Bringing Documentation Out of Chaos
+* Jared Bhatti - The Getting Stopped Experience: Improving Your Content’s First Impression
+* LS Cook - Scale for Support Without Losing Personality
+* Lauren Rother - We Strongly Recommend You Write Best Practices
+* Patrick Arlt - Ditch your CMS with Git and Static Site Generators
+* Simeon Franklin - Carrots, Sticks and Tools
+* Zach Corleissen - More Than a Reference: Better APIs through Empathy
+* Lois Patterson - What Makes Good API Documentation: An Example-Based Approach
+* Mark Tattersall - Documentation as Product

 You can read the full abstracts `here`_.
 If you haven’t already,